 Mr. W.M.
-Surasena, Field Officer of Adawatta Estate was informed about the project works and he stated the mitigation works are appreciable.
+Surasena, Field Officer of Adawatta Estate was informed about the project works and got the clearances for the project.

 14. Clearances, no objection, consent and approvals required for the implementation of the project

 Table 7: Clearances, no objection, consent and approvals